.png)

 This ensures that decisions are grounded in actual customer experience rather than internal guesswork.
 When feedback becomes usable, decisions become reliable.

-This is the most important transformation enabled by text analysis.
+This is one of the most important transformations enabled by modern text analysis systems.

 For CX leaders, this is the operational model.